-Advice from parents

-Encourage your child to find part-time work over the holidays as this will help cover living expenses during term-time.
-We couldn't cover 100% of Alfie's living expenses, but the money he earnt as a support assistant in a summer camp helped make up the difference.
-Don't worry if your child doesn't have a career in mind - it's OK not to know at this point.
-Philippa has always loved reading and chose to study English Literature; she's really enjoying her time at university.
-Don't let the most famous university names drive your child's decision.
-After looking into it, Leon found the best media studies course to suit him was at Southampton University, which has excellent industry links.
-The Parents' Guide to Exam Revision We want our children to do well in their exams and it's not all down to what happens at school or college, homelife plays a crucial role.
+The Parents' Guide to Exam Revision

+We want our children to do well in their exams and it's not all down to what happens at school or college, homelife plays a crucial role.

 Find out what you can do at home to give your child the best chance of success, from setting up the right routines to helping them cope with exam nerves.
-The Parents' Guide to Study and Exam Revision (sixth form) is full of practical advice that's easy to action: - ✓ Keeping them healthy covering diet, caffeine, sleep and screen time - ✓ Providing the right homelife why setting a routine is vital - ✓ Simple steps to create a helpful study space - ✓ Ways to help them revise you can't revise for them, but you can help.
+The Parents' Guide to Study and Exam Revision (sixth form) is full of practical advice that's easy to action:

+- \checkmark Keeping them healthy covering diet, caffeine, sleep and screen time - ✓ Providing the right homelife why setting a routine is vital www.theparentsguideto.co.uk sixth form

+- ✓ Simple steps to create a helpful study space - \checkmark Ways to help them revise you can't revise for them, but you can help.
 We've provided different options to make facts easier to remember - ✓ How to build resilience and manage stress to form lifelong good habits and protect their mental health - ✓ How to support them during exam time - ✓ How to help them with exam nerves

-The Parents' Guide to STUDY & EXAM REVISION (sixth form) 2021-2022
+The Parents' Guide to HOMELIFE & EXAM REVISION

-50 | www.theparentsguideto.co.uk

-Buy now
+My school provided a lot of help about how to fill in the UCAS application, but I still needed to do some research myself.